Ejo415/Ejo415.github.io/_posts/2020-11-21-but_why_is_javascript.markdown

 <div class="dropdown-menu" id='${this.id}' aria-labelledby="dropdownMenu2">
 ```

 and for the ` item_id`   it was put on the remove button itself.

 ```
  ${Pantry.all.map(pantry =>  `<button class="dropdown-item addInvButton"  type="button" id="${pantry.id}">${pantry.name}</button>`).join("")}
 ```

-Figuring out all that took a number of house but it was intensely satisfying when it started to spit out what I wanted it to.
+Figuring out all that took a number of hours but it was intensely satisfying when it started to spit out what I wanted it to.

 Javascript is a gigantic pain to work with sometimes because its either too finnicky or too free form but when you get it doing what you want its intensely satisfying.